-1. Introduction
+1 Introduction

-Let $F : \mathcal{A} \longrightarrow \mathcal{B}$ be a functor between additive categories (all functors considered in this paper are supposed to be covariant and additive).
-Following [RZ], we say that F is objective, provided any morphism $f : X \longrightarrow Y$ in $\mathcal{A}$ with F(f) = 0 factors through an object K with F(K) = 0.
-We say that F is sincere, provided that Fsends non-zero objects to non-zero objects.
+Let $F: \mathcal{A} \to \mathcal{B}$ be a functor between additive categories (all functors considered in this paper are supposed to be covariant and additive).
+Following [9], we say that F is objective, provided any morphism $f: X \to Y$ in $\mathcal{A}$ with F(f) = 0 factors through an object K with F(K) = 0.
+We say that F is sincere, provided that F sends non-zero objects to non-zero objects.
 Clearly, a functor is faithful if and only if it is objective and sincere.

-In this paper we concentrate on triangle functors between triangulated categories.
-We will see that triangle functors behave quite different from general (additive) functors between additive categories, and also from exact functors between abelian categories.
-For examples, a full functor between additive categories may be not objective, but a full triangle functor between triangulated categories is objective (see 4.4); on the other hand, an exact functor between abelian categories is clearly objective (see 8.1), whereas there are sincere triangle functors between triangulated categories which are not objective (see section 8).
+In this paper, we concentrate on triangle functors between triangulated categories.
+We will see that triangle functors behave quite different from general additive functors between additive categories, and also from exact functors between abelian categories.
+For examples, a full functor between additive categories may be not objective (see [9, Appendix]), but a full triangle functor between triangulated categories is objective (see Subsection 4.4); on the other hand, an exact functor between abelian categories is clearly objective (see Lemma 8.1), whereas there are sincere triangle functors between triangulated categories which are not objective (see Section 8).